kingaa/sbied/prep/advance.md

 	[The full installation instructions, which you should work through, are here](https://kingaa.github.io/sbied/prep/preparation.html).

+	Please fill out [this online form](https://goo.gl/forms/rRnsF33ZPDA17o8c2) to give us information about your computing system.

 2. If you are unfamiliar with **R**, work through the [**R** tutorial](https://kingaa.github.io/R_Tutorial/).
    Even if you have a bit of experience with **R**, this is a useful exercise: at least read through it and make sure all is familiar to you.

 There will be no course materials in hardcopy: all the course materials are [available online](https://kingaa.github.io/sbied/).

+We are looking forward to seeing you in Seattle!

 ---Aaron and Ed